LaunchCodeEducation/liftoff/src/modules/demo-projects/event-log/index.rst

 The stories completed include one additional story beyond what was planned as of the last standup.
-Chris finished the planned tasks and decided to tackle the story: “As a logged-in user, when viewing the main listing of events…”
+Chris finished the planned tasks and decided to tackle the story: "As a logged-in user, when viewing the main listing of events…"

 As part of the work improving views, he added a Bootstrap theme from the `Bootswatch <https://bootswatch.com/>`__ project to give the site some